-Whilst Santos-Dumont had flown with his famous Cartier watch in 1906, there was a limited need for its functionality as a timing instrument over his 220 meter journey and 21.5 seconds of flight.
-But as planes became faster and more reliable over greater distances an accurate timepiece for the air navigation age was not just required it was a necessity.
+Whilst Santos-Dumont had flown with his famous Cartier watch in 1906, there was a limited need for its functionality as a timing instrument over his 220-meter journey and 21.5 seconds of flight.
+However, as planes became faster and more reliable over greater distances, an accurate timepiece for the air navigation age was not just required, it was a necessity.

 Planes, dirigibles, and balloons jockeyed for air supremacy, with the course of aviation history shaped forever during seventeen days in October 1910.
 Wellman’s dirigible America required a dramatic sea rescue after an unsuccessful Atlantic attempt, whilst Hawley and Post set a distance record in the Bennett International Balloon Cup, only to be lost in the wilds of Alaska.